aphecetche/hugo-aphecetche/content/talk/2019-01-23-muon-plenary-mrrtf-status.md

 ## Manpower

-Hopefully better situation in 2019 : Michael entering the game, Philippe and Diego to have more time to work on Run3 software.
+Hopefully better situation in 2019

+- Michael entering the game
+- Philippe and Diego should have more time to work on Run3 software
+- Andrea contributing to MCH QC (until summer)